 Training, qualifications & experience

-I have over thirteen years clinical experience, which I have gained in a number of settings, both in the UK and abroad (including schools, hospitals, residential care and specialist mental health units).
+I have over fourteen years clinical experience, which I have gained in a number of settings, both in the UK and abroad (including schools, hospitals, residential care and specialist mental health units).
 My main training comes from psychodynamic, humanistic and cognitive-behavioural approaches.
 I am trained to Masters level (Level 7) and I am currently completing my Doctorate in Counselling Psychology and Psychotherapy (Level 8) at the Metanoia Institute in London.
 I am a member of and work in line with the appropriate professional bodies, including the BACP and UKCP.
 I am fully insured for private practice and hold current adult and young people’s safeguarding and other relevant training.

 Areas of counselling I deal with